nameko/nameko-examples/k8s/README.md

 Please read [The Chart Template Developer’s Guide](https://docs.helm.sh/chart_template_guide/#the-chart-template-developer-s-guide) to learn about creating your own charts.

+To route traffic to our gateway service we’ll be using ingress.
+For ingress to work Ingress Controller has to be enabled on our cluster:

+`$ minikube addons enable ingress`

 Let's deploy our `products` chart:

 ```sh